vmtk/scala-lang/tutorials/index.md

 - [Branch Splitting]({{ site.baseurl }}/Tutorials/BranchSplitting.html) - learn how to split a branching vessel into its constituent branches
 - [Geometric analysis]({{ site.baseurl }}/Tutorials/GeometricAnalysis.html) - learn how to analyze the 3D geometry of a vascular segment
 - [Mapping and patching]({{ site.baseurl }}/Tutorials/MappingAndPatching.html) - learn how to map the surface of a population of vessels onto the same parametric space and enable statistical analyses of surface-based quantities
+- [Particle Tracing]({{ site.baseurl }}/Tutorials/ParticleTracing.html) - learn how to generate pathlines and streaklines in a vector field from a collection of seed points and how to animate them.

 ## Applications